-The National AIDS Commission has been serving the Belizean public with resource, research, and a coordinating approach to the HIV/AIDS situation in Belize since 2002.
-At the heart of this effort has been the resounding issue of the public identity or public image of the Commission.
-While the commission has its governing regulations and systems of structure to effectively do its work; the general public doesn’t truly know what the Commission is and what it does.
+The National AIDS Commission has been serving the Belizean public with resource, research, and a coordinating approach to the HIV/AIDS situation since 2002.
+At the heart of this effort has been the resounding issue of the public identity or public image of the commission.
+While the commission has it’s governing regulations and systems of structure to effectively do it’s work; the general public doesn’t truly know what the Commission is and what it does.

 Using this backdrop and seeking practical applications to transform reality and principles into action, the IEC Sub-committee seeks multisectoral participation from key partners to support the development of the first ever NAC App (to be downloaded by any device).
 This app will be designed as a fun, interactive, dynamic gaming experience, while imparting vital information to the user.
 It will also be linked to the internet and will have updates from the NAC and any other partner agency within real time.
 The user then becomes his/her own resource with correct, accurate and timely information at his/her finger tips.
-While we are sure that the Belizean public is getting “information” we are not always sure it is the right information…this App will allow anyone and everyone to have access to information about HIV and other sexually transmitted infections as well as where the services provides are and updated statistics on these issues.
+While we are sure that the Belizean public is getting information, we are not always sure it is the right information.
+This app will allow anyone and everyone to have access to information about HIV and other sexually transmitted infections, as well as where the services providers are and updated statistics on these issues.

 1. To give the NAC and the HIV/AIDS movement the visibility and strength they need to move the conversation from those in the social sector to the average Belizean’s dinner table.

 2. To create a positive and user friendly public image for the NAC.

 3. To showcase the creativity and innovation of the designers and gamers.

 4. To create a one-of-a-kind app that will evolve with the needs of the public.